cds-snc/consultation-references/base-product-roadmap.md

 - User Experience Researcher
 - End Users

+All the milestones in the Design swimlane align with milestones in the Development one.
+The reason is that although they may require different skills and methodologies, they should be conducted simultaneously by a multidisciplinary team.

+This means that if the product developers have their substantiary position with an IT branch or a private company, a clear understanding that everyone must work together as a single team is required for a successful Agile delivery of the product.

 ### Hypothesis Validation

+The first milestone would be to validate the hypothesis defined by the product team by conducting a User Experience Research.
+This is considered the Discovery stage.

+While a lot of information may be gathered at this step, there wouldn't necessarily be any technical deployment visible to the end users yet.
+However, the development team would already be heavily involved in analyzing and choosing the best technical tools to support an interactive product development.

 ### Content Structure

+The second milestone would be to design the content structure and validate the changes with end users.

 ### Data Vizualisation

+The third milestone would be to design data vizualisation and validate the proposed changes with end users.

 ### Advanced Search

+The fourth milestone would be to design an advanced search feature and validate it with end users.

 ### Interactive Capabilities

+The last milestone is actually a possible series of additional milestones.
+The reason here is that as the product evolves over time and features are added, user feedback will provide valuable and tangible information as to what other capabilities are required to meet their needs.

 ## Product Development